 Folk and Aboriginal Art from other parts of the world

 Aboriginal art from Canada – Norval Morrisseau created powerful earthly images of birds, animals, tribals, leaves and flowers in the aboriginal art style.
 You will love painting them.

-Haida art and Mexican or Mayan motifs – Haida art is the art of the Haida people, an indigenous group who lived in Northwest coast of America.
+Haida art and Mexican or Mayan motifs – Haida art is the art of the Haida people, an indigenous group who lived on Northwest coast of America.
 Organic shapes were used to fill an object rather than geometric ones.
 Mayan motifs beautifully illustrate all sorts of animals, birds, fishes and other elements that formed a part of their culture.

 Painting roosters in the style Rooster of Barcelos, Portugal, and Polish folk art, Wycinanki.

-Then we have the masks.
-Masks were worn by people in ancient times as an object or a covering of the face designed to disguise, perform, entertain and frighten others.
+The masks were worn by people in ancient times as an object or a covering of the face designed to disguise, perform, entertain and frighten others.
 Masks were made either of wood, clay, cloth or metal.
 Here we will paint some masks from different parts of the world.

 How to draw a Tiki Head – Though not a mask, these tall statues of tiki heads were carved out of wood or stone by the ancient Hawaii, New Zealand, and Easter Island.

-Cheriyal Masks – Cheriyal masks are bright and colorful masks created on wood or coconut shells worn by storytellers from Telegana regions.
+Cheriyal Masks – Cheriyal masks are bright and colourful masks created on wood or coconut shells worn by storytellers from Telegana regions.
 Chhau masks are worn by Chhau dancers from the eastern part of the country.